rytisven/MyProjects/countries/README.md

 deployed app: https://hellocountries.herokuapp.com/

 An app that allows the user to find the most common information about the country of his interest.
-Theme changes with user input.
+Theme changes with users input.